adir-ch/Carpark/README.md

 ### General Coding notes ###

+- Input data validation is / should-be done before calling to the carpark engine, hence the engine does not check if the enter / exit dates are valid, it assumes they are.
 - In real life, the rates should come from a DB, here I have used a Memory DB (implemented with a dictionary: Dictionary<string, ParkingRateCode>
 - The data folder inside the ParkingRateRepository is actually a fake DB.
 - It would be nice to have an IDBEntity as a data in the DB (Dictionary<string, IDBEntity>).